Alt-Chaitanya/Alt-Chaitanya/README.md

 - I seek to develop Quantum Computing and machine learning.

-- 🌱 I'm currently learning Python and c++ as a Second Year Engineering Student specializing in Artificial intelligence and data science.
+- currently learning Python and c++ as a Second Year Engineering Student specializing in Artificial intelligence and data science.

 - ☮️ And looking forward to collaborate by doing some awesome team projects.